ThalesBMC/crypto-wallet/README.md

 ## Features

 - Secure wallet creation with seed phrase backup
-- Support for Base and Polygon networks
+- Support for Ethereum and Base networks
-- View top 5 most common tokens per network
+- View native token and top tokens per network
 - Clean and modern UI with dark theme
 - Offline-capable with local storage of wallet data
 - Extensible architecture for adding new networks
+- Wallet address book with famous addresses
+- Balance hiding for privacy
+- Share and copy wallet address functionality

 ## Tech Stack